ucrbioinfo/AMPS/README.md

 1. <code> -p, --prfiles_address: address to the file containing the cytosine profiles. a tab seperated file, each row is the methylation level of neighbouring Cytosines, required</code>
 2. <code> -mdl, --model_address: trained model address, required</code>
 3. <code> -on, --organism_name: sample name, for saving the files</code>

+### GeneBody methylation

+The analysis of methylation in the genebody and flanking regions is implemented in the <code> gene_body_analysis.py </code>.
+This module devides the falnking regions and gene body to a number of bins and then in the genome-wide calculates the average methylation in each bin.
+Module inputs:

+1. <code> -m, --methylation_file: methylation file address, required</code>
+2. <code> -g, --genome_assembly_file: genome sequence file address, must be in fasta format, required</code>
+3. <code> -c, --context: context, required</code>
+4. <code> -a, --annotation_file: annotation file address</code>
+5. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training dataset</code>
+6. <code> -bn, --bin_number: number of bins for genebody and flanking regions</code>

+The output is two numpy vector each containing the average methylation levels for the bins in the template or nontemplate strands.
+The numbers come in the order of downstream flanking region, gene body and upstream flanking region.